JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 In fact, 'Pre-Press' involves:

 - Including contributions that have been accepted (green state) but have not undergone QA.
-- Excluding contribution slides, if any.
+- Excluding contribution slides and posters, if any.
 - Performing a PDF check that will log warnings without halting the task execution.
 - Skipping the generation of DOI payloads.
 - The link to each contribution's DOI page is internal and not on [DOI.org](https://doi.org).